danielbodnar/awesome-stars/README.md

 ## js

+- [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [gabrielgodoy-zz/github-stars-manager](https://github.com/gabrielgodoy-zz/github-stars-manager) - Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created
 - [polygon-io/client-js](https://github.com/polygon-io/client-js) - The official JS client library for the Polygon REST and WebSocket API.
 - [AlexeyBoiko/DgrmJS](https://github.com/AlexeyBoiko/DgrmJS) - Dgrm.net - flowchart editor.
 Works on desktop, phone and tablet.
 Has no dependency.
 Pure JavaScript.